 The modern approach to branch routing would allow them to centrally manage 600 sites from the cloud, which would lessen the cost of maintaining legacy on-premise infrastructure.
 Two routers operating at each site would provide greater redundancy and better quality of service than the company’s existing MPLS circuits.

 The company used the WWT Advanced Technology Center (ATC) to perform a proof of concept product comparison.
 WWT recreated the customer’s branch network in the ATC providing a safe environment to test the competing solutions head to head.
-To mimic the Wholesaler’s branch network, WWT used the following testing tools, which are available through the ATC:
+To mimic the organization’s branch network, WWT used the following testing tools, which are available through the ATC:

 WWT performed a series of test cases that included:

-The Wholesaler was able to execute the proof of concept in four business days.
+The customer was able to execute the proof of concept in four business days.
 If the company tried to conduct the proof of concept internally, it would have taken them more than eight weeks based on the time it would take to organize and build the lab, as well as coordinate vendor support and visit vendors onsite.